mvdw/openbao/README.md

 #### Step 1: Create User and Setup Environment

 The script will check if the `openbao` user exists and create it if necessary.
-It also ensures the environment is properly set up for the `openbao` user.
+It also ensures the environment is properly set up for the `openbao` user, including copying `.bashrc` and `.profile` from `/etc/skel` if not present.

 #### Step 2: Install Go